loopspace/microbit/mbhandler/README.md

 ## Instructions

 You need two microbits to use this module.
 One is the sender and the other the receiver.
-The sender is handheld and should be battery powered to allow fully movement.
+The sender is portable and should be battery powered to allow fully movement.
 The receiver is connected to whatever device is to be controlled via a USB cable.